Hyderabad Disaster Response and Asset Protection Agency: Logistics Support Wing

-Police Station
+HYDRAA Police Station

-The Hyderabad Disaster Response and Asset Protection Agency (HYDRAA) inaugurated its first dedicated police station on 8 May 2025, at Buddha Bhavan in Secunderabad.
-Spread over 10,500 square feet, the station is headed by an Assistant Commissioner of Police and staffed with 6 inspectors, 12 sub-inspectors, and 30 constables specifically deputed to handle cases related to land encroachments, forgery, damage to public property, and disaster response within HYDRAA’s jurisdiction.
+On 8 May 2025, the Hyderabad Disaster Response and Asset Protection Agency (HYDRAA) inaugurated its first dedicated police station, at Buddha Bhavan, Secunderabad.
+The station is spread over 10,500 square feet, and is headed by an Assistant Commissioner of Police and staffed with 6 inspectors, 12 sub-inspectors, and 30 constables specifically deputed to handle cases related to land encroachments, forgery, damage to public property, and disaster response within HYDRAA’s jurisdiction.
 To support its enforcement and rapid response duties, the station is equipped with a fleet of 70 vehicles, including DCMs, Scorpio cars, and motorcycles.
-This specialized police station enables quicker registration and investigation of cases involving illegal occupation and damage to government assets such as lakes, parks, roads, and drainage systems.
+This specialized police station is said to enable quicker registration and investigation of cases involving illegal occupation and damage to government assets such as lakes, parks, roads, and drainage systems.

-The establishment of the HYDRAA police station strengthens the agency’s mandate to protect public property and prevent urban flooding caused by blocked drainage and encroachments.
+It is expected that the establishment of the HYDRAA police station strengthens the agency’s mandate to protect public property and prevent urban flooding caused by blocked drainage and encroachments.
 Telangana Chief Minister A. Revanth Reddy emphasized the importance of firm action against wealthy encroachers while urging compassion for vulnerable populations affected by removals.
 He also announced plans to expand the HYDRAA policing system across Telangana, setting up similar stations in all districts to intensify surveillance and enforcement against land-related crimes.
 This development marks a significant step in Hyderabad’s efforts to safeguard its heritage, improve civic management, and enhance disaster preparedness.

-Contact

-A toll-free number 1070 has been made available to receive complaints related to HYDRAA.